 I hope I’ve given you some food for thought and a balanced, relatable opinion, as I am by no means fanatical about zero waste travel and living, but I do believe that whatever we can easily do, we should do.
 And although they require some initial investment, these adjustments really will save you some money in the long run, so give it a go!
 As has been said before, we don’t need a few people doing it perfectly, we just need everyone doing it imperfectly to make a difference.
 Since we can’t really control what happens to our trash after we toss it out, the only way we can make that difference is to not create a certain piece of trash at all. 🙂

-P.P.S.: I also went on a radio show where we discussed ways of reducing waste while travelling based on this post – it’s in English!
+P.P.S.: I was also on a radio show episode in Sweden where we discussed ways of reducing waste while travelling based on this post – come listen, it’s in English!